geomagpy/MARTAS/README.md

 ### 6.3 ardcomm

-Communication program for microcontrollers (here ARDUINO) e.g. used for remote switching commands
+Communication program for microcontrollers (here ARDUINO) e.g. used for remote switching commands.
+Please read section for details.

 ### 6.4 backup